New iPad (2020)? Pick up a case and protect it from the start!

 If you're looking for the best iPad 2020 case, look no further.
 We've rounded up the best cases for the 8th generation iPad right here.
-Luckily, the 7th generation iPad (2019) has the same dimensions, so there are plenty of cases available right from the start.
+Luckily, the 7th generation iPad (2019) and the 9th generation iPad (2021) also have the same dimensions, so the cases are interchangable.

 - Best overall: ESR Trifold Case